How is the log loss function derived?

 The log loss function was derived from answering a fundamental question: how can we calculate the loss between a probability ranging from 0 to 1 and a binary outcome (0 or 1)?

-Logistic regression models work on binary classification problems that follow the Bernoulli distribution.
+Logistic regression models work on binary classification problems that can be modelled by the Bernoulli distribution.
 The probability of outcome $y$ given probability $p$ can be captured with the probability mass function:

 where: